nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-I&#8217;ll join them on price.
+I'll join them on price.
 Here is the left join:

 <pre>select * from apples as a
     left outer join oranges as o on a.price = o.price</pre>